 You will be prompted to specify your credentials if you have not stored them and you try to run a tf command without this option.
 If you try to run a tf command with this option but you do not specify a password, you will be prompted to specify one.

-The following examples demonstrate how to use this option:
+The following examples demonstrate how to use the –login option:

 This example specifies the domain as “company”, the user name as “John”, and the password as “Se^%cret1”.

-If you are using Unix shells, you need to precede the username and password with another backslash to preserve the literal value of the character.
+If you are using Unix shells, you must precede the username and password with another backslash to preserve the literal value of the character.
 For example, -login:company\\john,Se^%cret1.

-This example specifies the same credentials as the previous example in a different format.
+This example specifies the same credentials as the previous example but in a different format.

 This example supplies an empty password by following the user and domain names with a comma.